Designing for Train Automation: High-Fidelity Prototypes for a Smarter Fuel-Saving Journey

 Project Breakdown

-The goal was to develop a functional prototype with interactive controls for research testing and design a tablet-based mobile app to serve as a checklist for train conductors.
+I collaborated with a small cross-functional team—including a UX researcher, product manager, and three software engineers—across GE Transportation teams in the U.S. and Brazil.
+Our goal was to design a functional prototype with interactive controls for user research and a tablet-based mobile app that served as a checklist tool for conductors.

 After an initial brainstorming and sketching phase, I developed a clear understanding of how the solution needed to function, identifying five key steps: Initialize Trip, Trip Data, Train Data, Restrictions, and Start Trip.

-I used Sketch and Adobe XD for wireframes, mockups, and prototypes.
+I used Sketch and Adobe XD for the iPad wireframes, mockups, and prototypes.
 Illustrator was my tool for designing GUI elements, while After Effects and Lottie handled animations.

 The final product

-Below are screenshots of the app in action, used onboard trains.
+Below are screenshots of the in-train system in action, used onboard trains.

 Impact